paulstraw/bbn-code-of-conduct/incident-response-policy.md

 ### Level of Detail

 When discussing the incident with others, it is good to keep the individuals anonymous, generally.
-An exception may be if the harasser is very central to the community, such as a Spec host.
+An exception may be if the harasser is very central to the community, such as a Booster's Big Neighborhood community leader.
 However, it is useful to:

 * offer some idea of the nature of the incident eg "a sexual slide was shown in a talk" or "an attendee physically threatened another attendee" or "an attendee repeatedly harassed another attendee despite multiple requests to cease" or whatever.
 * briefly mention the sanction